GitLab Advanced CI/CD - Hands-On Lab: Configurations for Complex Processes

 7. Leave all options as default and select Create merge request.

-9. Once you have two merge requests, set them both to auto-merge.
+1. Set them both to auto-merge.
 You will see a message stating Set by your user to start a merge train when all merge checks pass.
-Await the completion of your merge requests and verify that they merge successfully.

 Task C. Merge Conflicts